 You’ll need to have a subscription to receive medication management with Hers. in addition to your medication, the subscription includes unlimited provider evaluations, medication adjustments, and follow-ups.

-Online therapy services
+Online therapy with Hers

 Mental wellness supplements

 Along with prescription medications, Hers is big into supplements.
 Supplements offer the benefit of a much lower risk of side effects and may address different concerns than prescriptions.
 Plus, they’re a great option to consider for patients who don’t quite need a prescription but could still use a boost.

 Hers currently offers two different supplements for improved mental health: